 You will need to set up an agent if the external system you are connecting to is hosted on a separate network from Foundry's network.

-If you decide to use a Foundry worker source with agent proxy policies, the agent will be used as a networking proxy only and the compute will happen in Foundry.
-If you decide to use an agent worker source, the agent will serve both as networking proxy and a compute engine.
+With Foundry worker and agent proxy policies, the agent is used as a networking proxy only and compute runs in Foundry.
+Legacy agent worker sources use the agent for both networking and compute; see Foundry worker vs. agent worker.

 Ensure there is a connection between an agent set up within your network and the external system.
 The agent acts as a single point of validated entry to Foundry from your network and will handle the process of reading and sending data on to the Foundry instance.
 For each new system, you will only need to confirm there is a valid connection between the agent and the new system.